Here are some links to help discover articles we’ve written by region and country.

 We closed out the year spending nearly two months roaming around Japan and really enjoying it there, before crossing by ferry to South Korea.
 It’s there that Year #4 ended, but our flightless trip around the world continued!

 We took an incredible monthlong trip through China and then hopped on two repositioning cruises that took us for 42-days, all the way from Asia to Europe!
-We settled into Italy for a few weeks before taking roadtrip across Europe that ended in England to catch a final transatlantic cruise back to Halifax.
-And that completed our mission of making it entirely around the world without flights!
+We settled into Italy for a few weeks before taking a road trip across Europe that ended in England to catch a final transatlantic cruise back to Halifax.

 Here’s the highlight reel:

-We don’t really travel with much of a plan these days but always have a hundreds more places we want to see and experience.
-We invite you to follow along our crazy adventures (and misadventures) as we figure out where our next destination will be.
+So we cordially invite you to follow along with our crazy adventures as we figure out where our next destination will be.

 To see where we’re currently roaming around be sure to join the thousands of travelers on our Facebook Page which is where we keep the most up-to-date of our current whereabouts.